 - Partners and Suppliers – This dimension encompasses an organization’s relationships with other organizations involved in designing, developing, deploying, delivering, supporting, and ensuring the continual improvement of services.

 - Value Streams and Processes – This dimension deals with how parts of an organization operate in an integrated manner to enable value creation.

 ITIL 4 Practices

-ITIL 4 shifts the focus from processes to practices to enable organizations to choose the processes which are closely aligned to the needs of customers and embrace new ways of working.
+The latest version of ITIL shifts the focus from processes to practices to enable organizations to choose the processes which are closely aligned to the needs of customers and embrace new ways of working.

 There are 34 management practices which are divided into the following three categories:

 - General Management Practices – There are 14 general practices which have been adapted from general business management for service management.

 - Service Management Practices – These are 17 practices developed in service management and ITSM industries.

 - Technical Management Practices – These practices have been adapted from the technology management domains for service management purposes.
 They’re 3 in total.